istgaips/invite/views/game.md

 <p>
 </p>

-Download the most updated release here: <a href="/dev/InviteJuneRelease.zip">Release Version of June 2012</a>.
+Download the most updated release here: <a href="/dev/InviteJulyRelease.zip">Release Version of July 2012</a>.

 #Guides